-RCA’s Finding Funding page - Contains information and links on funding opportunities at NDSU; Limited Submission Grant Programs; North Dakota and Minnesota Grant Opportunities; Online Funding Searches; PIVOT by ProQuest; Programmatic Requests.
+RCA’s Finding Funding page - Contains information and links on funding opportunities at NDSU; Limited Submission Grant Programs; North Dakota and Minnesota Grant Opportunities; Online Funding Searches; SPIN grant search database; and Programmatic Requests.

-CFW Grant Searching page - Grant and fellowship search sites, instructional videos on using Pivot, how to access the Foundation Center Directory at the public library.
+CFW Grant Searching page - Grant and fellowship search sites and how to access the Foundation Center Directory at the public library.